THE LEGENDARY KENTUCKY HOT BROWN

 In a saucepan, melt butter and whisk in flour until combined and forms a thick paste (roux).
 Cook for two minutes over medium-low heat, stirring frequently.
 Whisk in heavy cream and cook over medium heat about 3 minutes until mixture begins to simmer.
 Remove sauce from heat and slowly whisk in 1/4 cup Pecorino Romano cheese until the sauce is smooth.
 Add salt and pepper to taste.

-Note: If you don’t have individual baking dishes that can go under the broiler, a metal pie pan works great or you can put several in a large baking dish and put under the broiler at one time.
+If you don’t have individual baking dishes that can go under the broiler, a metal pie pan works great or you can put several in a large baking dish and put under the broiler at one time.
+A large iron skillet works great too, for making more than one sandwich at a time.
 Some recipes add sliced ham along with the turkey.

 © The Southern Lady Cooks photos and text – All rights reserved.
 No copying, posting on other sites, or other uses allowed without written permission of the copyright holder